For Me, Buying A Sewing Machine Is A Big Decision

 I know it is the same for most of us.
-If I buy well, hopefully the new machine will be lifelong investment and even something I can give to my daughter eventually.
+If I buy well, hopefully, the new machine will be a lifelong investment and even something I can give to my daughter eventually.
 However, I also know that if I choose badly, the new machine may be nothing but trouble and something soon discarded.
 And who can afford to waste many that way these days?

-What-is-more, once I get accustomed to using a machine, it's a real disappointment when things go wrong and this can set me back days or even weeks on my sewing projects.
+What is more, once I get accustomed to using a machine, it's a real disappointment when things go wrong and this can set me back days or even weeks on my sewing projects.
 Hence we should be extra careful when buying a new one.

-1. Choose your features:
+1. Choose Your Features

-Another aspect of the machines features is what accessories are available for the machine and whether standard accessories like presser feet will fit the machine.
+Another aspect of the machine's features is what accessories are available for the machine and whether standard accessories like presser feet will fit the machine.
 We've written a lot about presser feet over the years.
 If you want to know all about press feet, please review this article More presser feet than you will ever need.

-There are a variety of brands offering sewing machines like Singer, Bernina, Brother, Husqvarna Viking, Kenmore, Janome, Juki and even Toyota.
+There are a variety of brands offering sewing machines like Singer, Bernina, Brother, Husqvarna Viking, Kenmore, Janome, Juki, and even Toyota.
 (One of the best machines I've ever owned is a Toyota.)
 While selecting a brand, you should take into consideration the country of manufacture and the material used for construction.

 Many of these brands come from large industrial companies with long histories of quality products and some brands have remained true to their origins.
-These brands often, although not always, still manufacture in their home countries or countries with reputations for quality manufacturing such as Japan (Toyota), Sweden (Husqvarna Viking), Germany (Pfaff) and Switzerland (Bernina).
+These brands often, although not always, still manufacture in their home countries or countries with reputations for quality manufacturers such as Japan (Toyota), Sweden (Husqvarna Viking), Germany (Pfaff), and Switzerland (Bernina).
 Sadly, I've not been able to find any machines still being made in the US although there are rumors that Brother might have built a plant in the US.
 Try to choose a machine made in one of these countries.
 It will give you years of trouble-free use.

-Unfortunately, other brands have been sold off or licensed to mass retailers or lower quality manufacturers and their quality has slipped sadly.
-You often don't hear such good things about Singer, Kenmore and even Juki these days.
+Unfortunately, other brands have been sold off or licensed to mass retailers or lower-quality manufacturers and their quality has slipped sadly.
+You often don't hear such good things about Singer, Kenmore, and even Juki these days.
 (I'm talking about the newer machines.
 I'm sure many of us have an ancient Singer that just won't quit.
 I certainly do.)
 I bought a small Juki recently for light work around the house.
-It was made almost entirely of plastic and has been nothing but trouble unfortunately.
-Generally, lower quality machines are coming from China, Vietnam and sometimes Taiwan.
+It was made almost entirely of plastic and has been nothing but trouble, unfortunately.
+Generally, lower-quality machines are coming from China, Vietnam, and sometimes Taiwan.
 Buy these machines with caution.

 The price of a sewing machine can range anywhere between $100 to $700 or more.
-Unfortunately, good quality sewing machines are expensive and the old saying “you get what you pay for” is definitely true for sewing machines like it is with so many other things.
+Unfortunately, good quality sewing machines are expensive, and the old saying “you get what you pay for” is definitely true for sewing machines like it is with so many other things.

 Sewing machines made of plastic tend to be cheaper and may not provide sewing precision or durability over the years.
 Metal frames and construction is usually a better choice.